Hope Street house was drug den, police say

 Police spokeswoman Katie Nelson said Rowles and Rodriguez are convicted felons and it's illegal for felons to have guns.

 Rowles and Rodriguez were both arrested and booked into Santa Clara County jail the next day on charges of possession of a firearm and ammunition, maintaining a drug house, possession of methamphetamine and possession of drug paraphernalia.
-Rowles is being held with a bail set at $51,000, and Rodriguez is being held with a bail set at $61,000.
+Rowles was being held with a bail set at $51,000, and Rodriguez was being held with a bail set at $61,000.

+The search warrant and subsequent arrests come after multiple reports from residents in the Old Mountain View neighborhood regarding suspicious activity outside the home, Nelson said.
+Residents in the area reported people frequently coming and going, and spending little time at the residence.

+"Old Mountain View residents are an extremely vigilant bunch," Nelson said.
+"This is not the first time we had encounters at this home or been aware that there were issues."

 Bay City News Service contributed to this report.